 Malibu Wines (Malibu)

-Lecture: Happy Trails - Enjoy wines of this biodiverse region while learning about the importance of protected migration paths for its native wildlife.
+Lecture: Happy Trails – Enjoy wines of the biodiverse Santa Monica Mountains while learning about the importance of protected migration paths for the region's native wildlife.

 Thursday, May 11, 6-9 p.m.

 Palumbo Wines (Temecula)

 The series continues with gourmet food and wine pairings along with stunning views and up-close animal encounters in the Amazonian stilthouse of Rainforest of the Americas and a presentation by the L.A.
 Zoo's Curator of Birds, Mike Maxcy.